 - CONTACT US

-If you will be driving an Auto in Mexico with foreign license plates, you need to know that the vehicle insurance coverage you rely on a daily basis at home does not protect you once you cross the international border.
+If you will be driving an Auto in Mexico, you need to know that the vehicle insurance coverage you rely on daily at home does not protect you once you cross the international border.
 As the US State Department advises on its web site:

 U.S. automobile liability insurance is not valid in Mexico, nor is most collision and comprehensive coverage issued by U.S. companies.
 Motor vehicle insurance is considered invalid in Mexico if the driver is found to be under the influence of alcohol or drugs.

 Some US and Canadian auto insurance policies may state that they extend collision coverage for your vehicle on infrequent, short distance trips into Mexico, as on trips under 25 miles from the border.
 But in the event of injury to others or damage to another person's property, please know that Mexican authorities do not recognize auto insurance policies from companies located outside Mexico.